Fracture facies analysis laboratory

 • overheating, which weakens the metal part,

-• poor design of the part, which is not strong enough for the application.
+• poor design of the part, which is not sufficiently resistant for the requirements of its use.

 Why call in a laboratory in the case of metal fractures?